pdc-quantum/isic-2024/README.md

-#  Optimizing a mix of solutions
+#  Boosting a Complex Solution with a New Image Solution

 ## 270th Place Bronze Medalist